 $ sudo dpkg-reconfigure locales

-In this example, German and Japanese locales are generated in addition to the default locale for the system environment.
+In this example, German and Japanese locales are generated in addition to the default United States locale that is used for the system environment.

 Keep en_US.UTF-8 as the default locale for the system environment.